Cardi B Came Through Dripping in Style at the Billboard Latin Music Awards 2018

 Ahead of her performance of "La Modelo" with Ozuna, the Invasion of Privacy rapper appeared wearing a multicolored maxi dress with large hoop earrings, crystal-embellished pink nails—her signature—and voluminous hair.
 The dress, courtesy of stylist Kollin Carter, features a sheer, pleated fabric with blue, red, pink, green and yellow panels that cinches just under her bust, making her baby bump more evident.

-To pair with the look, celebrity makeup artist Erika La'Pearl created a golden beauty look that includes pink and gold eyeshadow, cat-eye liner, and full eyelashes.
-For her skin, she complemented eyeshadow with golden highlights and light blush.
+To pair with the look, celebrity makeup artist Erika La'Pearl used Marc Jacobs Beauty to create a golden beauty look that includes pink and gold eyeshadow, cat-eye liner, and full eyelashes.
+For her skin, she complemented the eyeshadow with golden highlights and light blush.
 Then, she finished with a mauve-toned lipstick.

+Celebrity hairstylist and master of Hollywood's wigs, Tokyo Stylez, added a half-up hairstyle with lots of voluminous curls that reminds of hairstyles from '90s sitcoms like The Nanny.
+Along with her nails, her overall beauty screams top-class diva and we're here for it.

 RELATED ARTICLE: Leslie Jones Pays Homage to Grace Jones With an Easy-to-Wear Look